HelloEchoCS/ls_rb101/written_assessment_prep/terminologies_and_definitions.md

 puts a
 puts b
 ```
-On `line 1` we are initializing the local variable `a` and assigning it to an integer object with value `4`.
-On `line 2` we are initializing the local variable `b` and assigning it to an integer object with value `2`.
+On line 1, the local variable `a` is initialized to an integer object `4`.
+On line 2, the local variable `b` is initialized to an integer object `2`.

+On line 4-7, `times` method is called on the integer object `2`.
+The `do...end` block is passed in as an argument with the local variable `a` as the block parameter.
+Since the block parameter `a` has the same name as the local variable initialized in the outer scope, variable shadowing happens and prevents access to the local variable `a` initialized in the outer scope.
+Therefore, on line 5, the block parameter `a` is reassigned to an integer object `5`.
+On line 6, `puts` method is called and block parameter `a` is passed in as an argument.
+Since `a` is now assigned to the integer object `5`, this line outputs `5` .
+Because the block is executed twice, line 4-7 outputs `5` and `5` then returns `2`.

+On line 9, we are calling `puts` method and passing in local variable `a` as an argument.
+Since local variable `a` is not changed, this line outputs the value `4` of the integer object `a` is pointing to.
-On `line 4` we are calling the method `times` on the integer object with the value `2` and passing `do...end` block to it as an argument with one parameter `a`
+On line 10, we are calling `puts` method and passing in local variable `b` as an argument.
+It outputs the value `2` of the integer object `b` is pointing to.

-On `line 5` the local variable `a` that is initialized inside the scope of the block is reassigned to an integer object with the value `5`.
-Noted that because of variable shadowing, the local variable `a` that initialized in inner scope is not the same as the local variable with the same name initialized in outer scope.
+This example demonstrates the concept of variable shadowing.
+Specifically if we have a block parameter having the same name as the local variable initialized in the outer scope, variable shadowing prevents access to that local variable initialized in the outer scope.
-On `line 6` we are calling `puts` method on the local variable `a` in inner scope and passing the local variable `a` as an argument.
-So the code on `line 4-7` outputs `5` and `5`.

-## Mutating vs Non-mutating Methods / Pass By Reference vs Pass By Value / Variables As Pointers
+## Mutating vs Non-mutating Methods / Pass By Reference vs Pass By Value
+- Element assignment is mutating
+- Element assignment is a mutating method, for example: `Array#[]=` is actually `Array.[](0, arg)`
+- Only objects can be mutated, variables can't.
+Variables can be reassigned.
+- Methods are calling on objects, not variables

 ```ruby
 def amethod(param)
  param += " world"